hadware/adfluo/README.md

-# μηχανή (mêkhanê)
+# adfluo

-1. A machine, a mechanism
-2. By extension, anything clever, resourceful
+*adfluo, adfluis, adfluere, adfluxi, adfluxum*

+1. to flow on/to/towards/by
+2. to glide/drift quietly

-`mekhane` is a Python library for pipeline-oriented feature computation, mainly aimed at tricky multimodal datasets that might require a wide range of different features to be computed from.
+`adfluo` is a Python library for pipeline-oriented feature computation, mainly aimed at tricky multimodal datasets that might require a wide range of different features to be computed from.